Chatanga/DuneImmorality/tts_build/README.md

 It directly updates the scripts to your live save.

-**You changed the save content in TSS:**
+**You've changed the save in TSS:**

-Overwrite save 200 with it, then `python3 build.py --full` and reload the save.
+Overwrite the save 200 with it, then `python3 build.py --full` and finally reload the save 201.

-In addition to the steps above, you could have `python3 listen.py` running in another terminal to print the output of TSS (especially usefull for translating the source location of the error message).
+**You want to change the save outside TSS:**

+Edit the local `skeleton.json` file, then `python3 build.py` and reload the save.

+## Notes

+Using 'TS_Save_200.json' and 'TS_Save_201.json' as our working saves is arbitrary and could be changed in the top `build.py` file.
+In fact, the two could be the same, it's just safer to separate the two of them.

 ## Internals